Beatrich

 Beatričė Pundžiūtė (born 16 April 1998), known professionally as Beatrich, is a Lithuanian rock, pop music singer and songwriter.

 Biography

 Pundžiūtė was born in Kaunas, but moved to Šilute at a very young age.
 She was born in a medical family.
 While still in kindergarten, she sang in a small ensemble, played and sang in a country music group at school, and also studied violin at a music school.
 After finishing school, she moved to Kaunas.
 After becoming famous, for some time (3-4 months) she went to Los Angeles for "creative vacation" to write some songs.
-Latter she moved to England, London to be and work with her team more.
+Later she moved to England, London to be and work with her team more.
 Currently she still lives in London, returning to Lithuania for concerts.

 On a podcast (Nesiaukite vol.50 - Beatrich) she mentioned, that she was born in Kaunas, but in her birth certificate its written that she was born in Šilutė.